WebFiori/docs/class-response.md

 ## Sending The Output

 It is possible to terminate code execution on server before the whole code is executed.
-This can be achived by manually invoking the static method [`Response::send()`](https://webfiori.com/docs/webfiori/http/Response#send).
+This can be archived by manually invoking the static method [`Response::send()`](https://webfiori.com/docs/webfiori/http/Response#send).
 This can happen if the developer would like to debug his code and checking the value of specific variable.

 ``` php
 namespace app\ini\routes;